Bherbots/oracle-hospitality-rna/create-arrivals-detailed-analysis.md

 1. Select the Save as icon

-2. Save the analysis into the below directory as Reservation Details
+2. Save the analysis into the below directory as Arrivals Detailed

 ||
 |---------|